 No partner or full team needed.
 All you need are flat-soled shoes or sneakers.
 Members are welcome to wear whatever clothes suit their style and comfort.
 The special balls (the bowls) used to play the game can be borrowed from the club.
 New members normally use the club's bowls as long as they wish until they decide to purchase a set of their own.

 Lawn bowling provides gentle, healthy exercise and competition in a relaxed social atmosphere for all ages.
 It is easy to learn but difficult to master.
 Many people are naturally good right away and can be more competitive than beginners in most other sports.

 Unlike the sports of alley bowling and bocce ball, to which lawn bowling is sometimes compared, lawn bowling does not use a ball.
 It uses a bowl.
 If one can imagine a ball with the sides slightly flattened, this somewhat describes the shape of the bowl used in lawn bowling.
 The bowl is delivered so that it ‘rolls’ on the curved surface between the flattened sides.
 The way in which the lawn bowl is made – one flattened side slightly heavier than the other forces the delivered bowl to follow a curved path; in fact –

 unless thrown at a very high speed – it is

 From the latter part of May to mid-Sept., jitneys – the social, mainly-for-fun version of lawn bowls – are organized on Mondays, Wednesdays and Fridays: at 7:00 pm.
-Competitive tournaments are organized at various irregular times and days, usually on long weekends.
-We are also now participating in 4 tournaments a year with the other 3 lawn bowling clubs in London.
+Competitive tournaments are organized at various irregular times and days, usually on long weekends. .

-Thistle LBC is again offering lessons on how to lawn bowl.
-Join us on May 25th or May 27th at 7:00 p.m.
+Thistle LBC is again offering free lessons on how to lawn bowl.
+Please contact us, once we have re-opened, for information on lessons.
+We are planning an open house for some time in June 2021,dependent upon Covid restrictions.
 Wear flat soled shoes.
 We will provide the bowls.
 To participate please register on the form below.